learn-co-curriculum/java-string-manipulation/README.md

 ```

 By default, the `indexOf` method starts looking at the beginning of the string.
-The code below prints `1`, the position of the "E" in the word "hello".
+The code below prints `1`, the position of the "E" in the word "HELLO".

 ```java
 String greeting = "HELLO THERE WORLD!";